How to Pay Off Your Mortgage Early: 7 Strategies That Actually Work

 3. Make one extra full payment per year

-Use a tax refund or annual bonus as one additional principal-only payment per year.
-This alone can cut 4–6 years off a 30-year mortgage.
+Use a tax refund, annual bonus, or side income to make one additional principal-only payment per year.
+This alone can cut 4-6 years off a 30-year mortgage, depending on your rate and balance.

 4. Apply windfalls to principal